 Web Development Explained

 Software Development is a career where developers create software and computer programs.
 In this discipline, workers create, design, and deploy information systems within an organization.
 Developers could work with varying types of software, from system software to programming and application software.
 You may also encounter embedded software at some point to control other types of devices.

 In this role, your tasks include writing code, conducting tests, and managing software throughout its lifecycle.
 But, software developers, unlike engineers, focus more on one project.
 For example, developers may need to work with applications instead of other systems.

-Software developers’ main goal is to create and provide support to systems based on the company’s needs.
+Software developers’ main goal is to create and provide support for systems based on a company’s needs.